10 tips for how to manage employee performance

 Lack of recognition or appreciation was the most common reason for leaving a job in 2020.

 When people’s work goes unnoticed, disengagement sets in.
 They become demotivated and ultimately may well look to the exit sign.

 Recognition isn’t complicated or expensive.
 A simple thank you or a shout-out in your next all-hands meeting works better than financial rewards.

 However you choose to do it, recognising the efforts of your people will keep them at the top of their game, and increase their loyalty.

 Transparency is a priority.
 This isn’t just because it’s the right thing to do; it directly influences engagement and we all know that engaged people perform better.
 Engagement increases when people know that the work they're doing has a purpose, and that it contributes to business success.

 Studies have found that organisational transparency is the most significant predictor of employee happiness.
-Leaders who practice transparency are rated by their employees as more trustworthy.
+Leaders who are open and honest are rated as being more trustworthy by their employees.
 This increases the effectiveness of feedback and any subsequent performance process.

 It’s often underappreciated and certainly under-reported, but the influence managers have on the performance of your people is hugely significant.